srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Srujan Kumar Reddy Yeruva
 Did some research on finding new project ideas to finalize a project for our GDP based on Machine learing.

+###### Anjana Thanguturi
+Had to do some research on Machine Learning related projects for finalizing an idea for our project.

 ---------------------------------------------------------------------------------------------------------------

 ##### January 18th